snidhi99/shreenidhisriram/README.md

-# Personal Website
+# My Portfolio
-Hi!
-Thanks for visiting!
+Hi there!
+Let me introduce myself, I'm Shreenidhi Sriram.
+Thanks for visiting my page!
 I'm proud to present the first iteration of my website.
 There is still much I would like to add, so please stay tuned.

 ## TODO
 ##### *Not in an particular order*